 - Water: They should be kept moist, especially during the growing season when they need more water.
 However, make sure not to overwater to avoid root rot.

-- Temperature: Tropical temperatures, and about a minimum of sixty degrees at night.
+- Temperature: Tropical temperatures, and about a minimum of 60 degrees at night.
 They should generally be kept in the 75 to 90 F range.
 They will not live in frost and should be kept out of freezing temperatures.

 - Soil: They like some organic material–a garden loam with some added peat should do nicely.
 Make sure their drainage is good, as well.

 - Fertilizer: These orchids are vigorous and need regular fertilization; constant liquid fertilization of nitrogen works well, and many gardeners use a slow-release fertilizer as well.
 The specific fertilization requirements of your orchid depend on species, light, moisture, and temperature; look into the requirements of your own plant.

 Generally propagated through clump division.
 Separate plants from the clump, and replant in organically rich soil, either in a pot or the ground.
 Make sure to give the new plants enough space for their roots to fully develop.
 They require especially high nutrient levels in the time after initial propagation.

 If you’re growing Spathoglottis terrestrially, repotting isn’t necessary, but potted plants should be repotted in a rich organic potting mixture once the soil has become depleted.
 Their root systems are fairly extensive for their size.
 Make sure not to damage them.

 Many are used in tropical gardens as ground plants, particularly plicata, the deep purple grapette, and the spiky and attractive S. cabaret; many of these plants are available in tropical nurseries.